 Ten (10) of these senators shall be elected at large by a ballot of the student body in the general spring election.

 The remaining three (3) freshman senators will be elected in the fall semester by a ballot vote of the freshman students.

 Section III.
 All nominees seeking a senator position must be full-time students as defined by the Registrar and have a two-point (2.0) accumulative grade average.

 Section IV.
 The officers and the senators-at-large will serve for one year, or until their successors are elected.
 The freshmen senators shall serve from the time they are elected until the new officers and senators-at-large assume their positions in the respective spring/fall semester.

-- If a senator is required to resign, they hold the right to appeal.
-All appeals must be submitted, in writing, to the President.
-After being notified of their required resignation, senators have until the next meeting to submit their appeal.
-Along with their written appeal, senators may also be given time to appeal verbally to Congress at the next meeting.
+If a Student Congress member is required to resign, he or she hold the right to appeal.
+All appeals must be submitted, in writing, to the acting President.
+After being notified of his or hers required resignation, Student Congress members have until the next meeting to submit his or her appeal.
+Along with his or her written appeal, a Student Congress member may also be given time to appeal verbally to Congress at the next meeting.
 Congress will decide during that same meeting whether or not the resignation will stand.
 Majority vote will rule.

 The Dean of Students shall serve as the advisor to the Student Congress.
 The Congress may also annually elect a faculty member to serve as a co-advisor along with the Dean of Students.

 The advisors shall be encouraged to participate in meetings.

 The advisors do not have voting rights.